Saint Berdoodle Pros and Cons – Everything You Need to Know

 Vets and experts suggest that, to get the best results in training, start training your fur babies from an early age and make the training sessions rewarding.

-Just like all the other Doodles, they are more likely to have a low-shedding coat which is often referred to as a hypoallergenic coat, which is not guaranteed though.
+Just like most of the other Doodle breeds, they are more likely to have a low-shedding coat which is often referred to as a hypoallergenic coat, which is not guaranteed though.
 It all depends on the tendency of the parent breed to the puppy.
 If the puppy has taken more from Poodle, the coat will be curly and low-shedding.
 While if it inherits more from Saint Bernard, the coat will more likely be straight and high-shedding.

-If you have specifications and you really want a low-shedding Saint Berdoodle, get an F1 generation puppy.
+If you have specifications and you really want a low-shedding St Berdoodle, get an F1 generation puppy.
 An F1b Saint Berdoodle with 75% Poodle will even be best.
+Make sure you get your puppy from a well-reputed breeder and not a puppy mill or backyard breed.

 Ideal family dog: